tksarah/fetch-command-out/README.md

 ```

 This roles was created with automatic when you run a playbook.
-You only create a text file listed to get files below,
+You only create a text file listed to run commands below,

 ```